rids43/Nypt/README.md

 and menu based.
 Nypt is designed to be as user friendly as possible, thereby allowing new users of encryption to get access to it as quickly as possible.

+Programmers:
+Customizing certain parameters in this script is highly reccommended to make it more secure, just remember that the other party must have a copy of the edited script for it to work.
+This is another problem that must be solved by sending the edited script using secure encrypted communication methods.

 please direct any questions or comments to rids@tormail.org